Colorado Receives ‘OK’ from Voters, Plans to Begin Gray Wolf Reintroduction

 “The voters have spoken.
 The directive is clear,” Gibbs postulated.

 Those who are so eager to welcome the predator species back to the state see reintroduction as a vital step in restoring the wolf habitat that stretches from the Canadian border south to the Mexican border.
-On the other side of the isle, however, those against the initiative – which includes dozens of rural county commissions as well as agricultural, business and sportsmen’s groups, AND the Associated Governments of (AGNC), of which Garfield County is a member – cite an imminent threat to livestock, not to mention a $1 BILLION hunting industry based on elk, deer and moose that supports roughly 25,000 jobs.
+On the other side of the isle, however, those against the initiative – which includes dozens of rural county commissions as well as agricultural, business and sportsmen’s groups, AND the Associated Governments of Northwest Colorado (AGNC), of which Garfield County is a member – cite an imminent threat to livestock, not to mention a $1 BILLION hunting industry based on elk, deer and moose that supports roughly 25,000 jobs.

 Gray Wolf Numbers Today

-Another population in the western Great Lakes region has since expanded to about 4,400 wolves in Michigan, and Wisconsin.
+Another population in the western Great Lakes region has since expanded to about 4,400 wolves in Michigan, Minnesota and Wisconsin.
 There’s also a small population of Mexican gray wolves that remains protected in the Southwest.

 Furthermore, at least two lone wolves and a small pack – likely from Wyoming’s Yellowstone National Park – have been recorded since 2019 in northwestern Colorado.
 This information suggests wolves are already established within the state of Colorado and that reintroduction is not necessary.